 Through unhelpful self-talk, perhaps combined with previous experiences and beliefs, we may also have attached unhelpful meanings to some of the losses, for example that we are not good enough, or we are weak, or we may be carrying unnecessary guilt.
 It can be helpful to explore what meanings we have attached to things, seeing if they are true or helpful (likely neither) and creating a compassionate reframe.

 Also there can be worry and rumination linked to the losses, this is usually serving a protective function, like the anxious self and critical self do.
 When we look under rumination there may be a lot of fear, anxiety, sadness, anger, shame or other protective feelings and emotions.
-It’s really common for people who have a lot of losses due to pain and other health conditions to have a fear of if they will manage in the future, and even if they will get worse and the potential impacts of this happening.
-In my experience of working with people with pain and fatigue it is commonly fear, anxiety and shame that lie underneath the rumination.
-Sometimes we need to work with a therapist to explore this, partly depending on our previous experiences and internal resources.
+It’s really common for people who have a lot of losses due to pain, fatigue and other health conditions to have a fear of if they will manage in the future, and even if they will get worse and the potential impacts of this happening.
+In my experience of working with people with pain and fatigue it is commonly fear, anxiety and shame that lie underneath the rumination and worry.
+Sometimes people need to work with a psychological therapist to explore this, this is partly related to previous experiences and internal resources.

 When someone dies we have a ritual, a few of the various important things about this include recognising and honouring the loss and bringing a community together, people united in loss with love and care for each other usually.
 In non-death losses we don’t have a ritual and this is something that can be helpful.